 We do include open bar in every charter though, so double check to see what’s included in your open bar — you may not need to bring anything.

 What’s included in open bar?

-Sportfishing Charters: Margaritas, beer (A mix of Pacifico, Pacifico Light, Modelo, Bud Light depending on availability at the time), water, Coca-Cola, Diet Coke and Sprite.
+Sportfishing Charters: Margaritas, beer (A mix of Pacifico, Pacifico Light, Modelo, Bud Light depending on availability at the time), water, soda water, juices, Coca-Cola, Diet Coke and Sprite.

 Sightseeing Charters: Beer (depending on availability at the time of charter – we typically stock Pacifico, Pacifico Light, Modelo, Corona or Bud Light), Jack Daniel’s Whiskey, Bacardi Rum, Kirkland Vodka, Antiguo de Herradura Plata Tequila for margs and mixed drinks, water, sodas and juices

 They are included and we’ll get them from the permit office for you.
 Every person aboard when a charter is going fishing needs a permit.
 We need the first/last name of everyone aboard for the permits.

 Sightseeing tours don’t require any kind of permit at all.

 If the port closes for any reason or there are any major storms we will first try to work with you to reschedule.
 If that is not possible, we will refund 100% of your payment.

 If it’s raining on fishing charters, we still head out if rescheduling isn’t possible.
 The fish don’t mind the rain and think of all the other boats cancelling — you might even say due to lack of other boats out there, your odds increase on rainy days!

 If it’s raining for a sightseeing charter, we can try to reschedule.
 If that’s not possible, we will refund 100% of your payment.
 Sightseeing is all about nice weather.
 Mother Nature’s decisions are out of our hands, and you shouldn’t pay for that!